CONSTITUTION FOR THE HALL COUNTY LIBRARY SYSTEM

 Article VIII.
 Executive Committee

-An Executive Committee composed of the Chairman or Vice-Chairman of the Board and three additional members to be appointed by the Chairman shall be entrusted to govern in the name of the Board of Trustees between regular scheduled meetings of the Board.
+An Executive Committee composed of the Chairman and/or Vice-Chairman of the Board and three additional members to be appointed by the Chairman shall be entrusted to govern in the name of the Board of Trustees between regular scheduled meetings of the Board.

 Article IX.
 Committees